lino-framework/book/docs/dev/diving.rst

 Diving into Lino
 ================

 Until now we deliberately remained outside of the real code because first things first.
-But now you hopefully feel self-confident about your work environment and running demo projects.
+But now you hopefully feel confident in your developer environment and with running demo projects.
 We are ready to dive *into* Lino.

 .. toctree::
    :maxdepth: 1

+   /dev/intro
    models
    tables/index
    layouts/index